-What does the clinical evidence say on the use of biotin?
-A study from 2017 did a comprehensive review on the use of biotin to treat hair falling out, looking at all the available literature.
+A study from 2017 reviewed the use of biotin to treat hair falling out.
 They found 18 cases where biotin treatment improved the condition of the subjects’ hair and nails, but all of the patients had existing biotin deficiencies .

-They did conclude that if the patient didn’t suffer from a biotin deficiency but rather from a condition like uncombable hair syndrome , biotin supplementation could help combat hair loss.
+They concluded that if the patient didn’t suffer from a biotin deficiency but rather from a condition like uncombable hair syndrome , biotin supplementation could help combat hair loss.
 However, diseases like this are very rare in the general population.

-In another study of over the counter hair loss products available from online retailers, researchers found little efficacy from the products containing biotin .
-While they concluded that it’s important to consume your recommended daily allowance of biotin for healthy hair, the only treatment for hair loss with proven efficacy in the study was minoxidil.
+In another study of over the counter hair loss products, researchers found products containing biotin were generally ineffective .
+While they concluded that it’s important to consume your recommended daily allowance of biotin for healthy hair, the only treatment for hair loss with proven efficacy in the study was Minoxidil.
+Ineffective treatments can cost as much as $1,200 per year.

-Additionally, the ineffective treatments such as biotin were expensive, costing as much as $1200 per year.
-One interesting study looked at patients with diffuse pattern hair loss.
+One study looked at patients with diffuse pattern hair loss.
 Though this was a small study (just 50 patients), the findings were promising.
 Instead of supplementing biotin orally, they injected the patients with a mixture of biotin and dexpanthenol (a derivative of pantothenic acid).
 Hair fall count and total hair density was significantly improved in a 6 week treatment .

-Research has also been done into biotin’s role in combatting hair loss caused by Covid-19.
-This 2022 research focused on post-Covid-19 telogen effluvium, in a bid to educate patients about treatments for hair loss and hair growth that really work.
-This study also concluded that hair growth improvements are only seen in patients who suffer from a biotin deficiency in the first place .
+2022 research focused on post-Covid-19 telogen effluvium concluded that hair growth improvements are only seen in patients who suffer from a biotin deficiency in the first place .

 Looking at statistics from 2021, we can see that biotin is in the middle of prescribed medications for hair loss.
 Though it’s not one of the top medications – that’s Finasteride, prescribed in 69.1% of cases – biotin is still prescribed in nearly 30% of cases.